dbeniamin/1-100_PythonCode_Challenge/README.md

 - Counting the score of the player.
 - Personal twist with Football stadiums instead of the course template.

+**06.02.2024 -> day 16 - Coffee Machine OOP**  - Contains the Coffee Machine app in an OOP style.
+- Focused on using the OOP style to address various parts of the Coffee Machine.

 ### Contributing:

 Contributions are welcome!
 Feel free to contribute to the 100 Days of Code Challenge project.